Frequently Asked Questions

 We welcome all Hawaii artists who are “professional” (selling their art commercially), as seen in the current Hawaii Artists directory.
 If you meet this criteria, then please send us an email to firstname.lastname@example.org with the following information, and we will review your request: Name, Web site, Facebook, Instagram, Pinterest, email, phone, address (optional).

-Yes, we welcome “fine art” photographers to the Hawaii Artists directory.
-Note that 808Arts.com is NOT a stock photo service, and we do not promote static landscape/people/etc photography.
-Instead, we look for true “fine art photography”, which is defined as images created with the vision of the photographer, ie, the photographer is expressing an idea, a message, or an emotion.
+Yes, we will consider “Fine Art” photographers as members of the Hawaii Artists Directory.
+Note that 808Arts.com is NOT a stock photo service, and we do not promote documentary, scenic or journalistic photography.
+Instead, we look for true “Fine Art Photography”, which is defined as images created with the vision of the photographer, ie, the photographer is expressing an idea, a message, or an emotion above and beyond the scene, and has a clear artistic intent.
 Simply taking a high quality photo of a beautiful moment or location does not qualify.
 You must clearly add creative input on top of any natural beauty to make a statement.

 If you are the registered user that added the Event, you can log in and then go to your list of events at My Events, and remove the event.
 If you are not the registered user who originally added the event, then email email@example.com with an explanation of the problem, how you would like to see it corrected, and your relationship to the event.